My name is Patricia and I am an experienced Psychotherapist and Hypnotherapist working in private practice from my home

-It can be short or long term and this does not need to be decided on at the start of therapy but it important to understand that it is a commitment and the greatest benefits are found with clients willing to put in the hard work in regular sessions.
+It can be short or long term and this does not need to be decided on at the start of therapy but it is important to understand that the greatest benefits are found with clients willing to commit to working together in regular sessions.

 Some people find that simply having someone to talk to and tell their story is all they need, whilst others wish to explore deeper issues from their past that are impacting on their present and preventing them from moving forward.
-During our time together we will check in with each other as we go to see how you are feeling about continuing with your sessions.
-You are at the centre of this and it will be your decision.
+During our time together we will check in with each other as we go to see how you are feeling about or work together.
+You are at the centre of this and it will be your decision when you decide to end.
 However, it is important to be aware that therapy can be difficult at times and overcoming those difficulties allows for breakthroughs and growth.
 It can be tempting to retreat from therapy when the going gets tough but perseverance brings great rewards.

 What is Psychotherapy as opposed to Counselling?

-Psychotherapy is generally longer term work which explores past experiences that impact on your current way of being.
+The two terms are really interchangeable but generally Psychotherapy is longer term work which explores past experiences that impact on your current way of being.
 I often get told by people that they have not found any benefit from counselling in the past.
-This is typically because they have had a short term, limited number of sessions often via the NHS which is usually only able to offer six sessions.
+This is typically because they have had a short term therapy, often via the NHS which is only able to offer limited sessions.
 It takes time to build up rapport and trust with your therapist and in a short period it is not possible to explore and more importantly, work through deeper issues.

 What issues Can it Help?